How local services are affected by the coronavirus pandemic

 The safety and wellbeing of residents and our staff is always our priority.
 We are actively monitoring the coronavirus (COVID-19) situation and are taking steps to keep our communities and staff safe.

-The below outlines the current situation regarding the impact on local services following the Government's announcement regarding further restrictions from Thursday 5 November to Wednesday 2 December 2020.
+The below outlines the current situation regarding the impact on local services:

 Our health and adult social care services department have been working in partnership with care providers across the borough to ensure that relevant steps are being taken to minimise the risks of the virus for both staff and residents.

-We are still reviewing the Government guidance.
-However, the Civic Centre is currently open for limited services only, you can book a face-to-face appointment only where enquiries cannot be resolved online or by phone.
-Go to: www.richmond.gov.uk or call: 020 8891 1411.
+The Civic Centre is currently open for limited services only.
+You can book a face-to-face appointment only where enquiries cannot be resolved online or by phone.
+Go to: www.richmond.gov.uk or call 020 8891 1411.

 Please continue to access services online if you can, or contact services by telephone: